-Strategic Lead at the National Addiction and Mental Health Surveillance Unit at Turning Point and the Senior Research Fellow at Monash University
+Strategic Lead, National Addiction and Mental Health Surveillance Unit, Turning Point and Senior Research Fellow, Monash University

 Debbie is the Strategic Lead for the National Addiction and Mental Health Surveillance Unit at Turning Point.
 She is a public health researcher with a nursing background and applies that perspective to the use of data to inform the development of policy and prevention strategies.
 Her research focuses on surveillance methodologies and the use of surveillance data to improve the understanding of the role of alcohol and other drugs in intentional injury, (for example - family violence, child maltreatment and suicide and self-harm) thereby reducing harms associated with their intersections.
 Debbie has collaborated with The World Health Organisation (WHO), UNICEF and International Society for Prevention of Child Abuse and Neglect (ISPCAN) on data quality issues and surveillance methodologies.
-Debbie is a member of the Australasian Injury Prevention Network (AIPN) Executive and the Chair of the AIPN Subcommittee on Intentional Injury.
+Debbie is a member of the Australasian Injury Prevention Network (AIPN) Executive.

 - Surveillance methodologies and data quality

 - Intentional injury (family violence, child maltreatment and suicide/self-harm)

 - The role of alcohol and drug in family violence and child maltreatment